-Reviews of pupils on the SEND record take place three times a year with the class teacher, in the form of SEND Pupil Passport meetings at parents evenings.
-For pupils with Education, Health & Care plans (formerly statements of special educational needs), an annual review meeting is also held.
+For pupils with Education, Health & Care plans (formerly statements of special educational needs), an Annual Review meeting is scheduled.
 This annual review meeting is in the form of a Person Centred Review, in line with best practice, as advised by Manchester LA.
-This annual review is co-ordinated and chaired by the school SENCo.
+This annual review is co-ordinated and chaired by the school SENDCo.
 Parents and relevant professionals are invited to attend this meeting and provide relevant reports.
+All Annual Review paperwork is completed and submitted to the relevant Local Authority.
+Any updates / amendments to the Education, Health and Care Plan, following this review, are the responsibility of the relevant Local Authority.
+In addition, those pupils with Education, Health and Care Plans also have a SEND Pupil Passport in place, detailing specific targets.
+This document is reviewed and updated by the Class Teacher, on a termly basis, and shared with Parents / Carers.
+All other pupils on the SEND central record have a One Page Profile in place, which is updated annually.
+In line with whole school practice, progress of all pupils is reviewed in termly pupil progress meetings.

 For children who are on a pathway to an EHC (Education, Health and Care) Plan, regular Team Around the Child (TAC) meetings are held prior to the application being submitted to the LA.
-These meetings are co-ordinated by the school SENCo and Parents/ Carers and relevant professionals are invited to attend.
+These meetings are co-ordinated by the school SENDCo and Parents/ Carers and relevant professionals are invited to attend.

-Provision for pupils who are on the SEND central record is recorded via the central whole school provision map.
-This provision map is reviewed and updated on a termly basis following pupil progress meetings.
+Provision for pupils who are on the SEND central record is recorded, via the school online tracking system, Insight Tracking.
+This provision is reviewed and updated on a termly basis following pupil progress meetings.